NimAA713/PySideExtn/README.md

   <img src="assets/spb/spb_order.png">
 </p>

-:point_right: For More examples on Spiral Progress Bar go to: [Official PySide2extn Documentation Examples](https://anjalp.github.io/PySide2extn/pages/examples/spbExamples)
+:point_right: For More examples on Spiral Progress Bar go to: [Official PySideExtn Documentation Examples](https://anjalp.github.io/PySide2extn/pages/examples/spbExamples)

 ## Help

-- **PySide2extn/PyQt5extn is not working in my setup**: Go to Github [PySide2extn](https://github.com/anjalp/PySide2extn) repo. and raise an issue or just fill the official [PySide2extn/PyQt5extn Form](https://forms.gle/yfKVK85sLLMJMCfJA).
+- **PySideExtn/PyQtExtn is not working in my setup**: Go to Github [PySideExtn](https://github.com/anjalp/PySide2extn) repo. and raise an issue or just fill the official [PySideExtn/PyQtExtn Form](https://forms.gle/yfKVK85sLLMJMCfJA).
-- **Unknown errors**: Raise a GitHub issue or fill the official [PySide2extn/PyQt5extn Form](https://forms.gle/yfKVK85sLLMJMCfJA)
+- **Unknown errors**: Raise a GitHub issue or fill the official [PySideExtn/PyQtExtn Form](https://forms.gle/yfKVK85sLLMJMCfJA)

 ## Support

-- Please feel free to contribute to the project by sharing the idea you have, which is not natively present in the PySide2/PyQt5 but essential for your workflow.
+- Please feel free to contribute to the project by sharing the idea you have, which is not natively present in the PySide/PyQt but essential for your workflow.
-- You can fill up the official [PySide2extn/PyQt5extn Form](https://forms.gle/yfKVK85sLLMJMCfJA) where you just Brief the idea you have and also provide an active email address which is required for us to connect you.
+- You can fill up the official [PySideExtn/PyQtExtn Form](https://forms.gle/yfKVK85sLLMJMCfJA) where you just Brief the idea you have and also provide an active email address which is required for us to connect you.
-- If your idea worth the use, then definitely it will be available in the next update of the PySide2extn/PyQt5extn.
+- If your idea worth the use, then definitely it will be available in the next update of the PySideExtn/PyQtExtn.
 - If this package made your life easy, then please share your experience with us [Here](https://forms.gle/yfKVK85sLLMJMCfJA)

 :smiley: Support my work by forking or downloading this project, check it out, and [share the experience](https://forms.gle/yfKVK85sLLMJMCfJA).